 Goodwill represents purchase price in excess of fair values of the underlying net assets of acquired companies.
 Indefinite-lived intangible assets and goodwill are subject to annual impairment testing using the specific guidance and criteria described in the accounting guidance.
-The Company performs its goodwill impairment testing as of April 1st of each vear, unless circumstances dictate the need for more frequent assessments.
+The Company performs its goodwill impairment testing as of April 1st of each year, unless circumstances dictate the need for more frequent assessments.
 The accounting guidance provides entities an option of performing a qualitative assessment (a "step-zero" test) before performing a quantitative analysis.

 If the entity determines, on the basis of certain qualitative factors, that it is more-likely-than-not that the goodwill is not impaired, the entity would not need to proceed to quantitative goodwill impairment testing process as prescribed in the guidance.
-The Company applied the "step-zero" test to one of its four reporting units.
-Based on that qualitative assessment, the Company concluded it was more-likely-than-not that the fair value of this reporting unit exceeded its carrying value and therefore, further quantitative analysis was not required.
-For the other three reporting units the Company has elected to utilize the quantitative goodwill impairment testing process as permitted in the accounting guidance, by comparing the estimated fair value of the Company's reporting units to their carrying values.
+For each of the Company's four reporting units in 2023, the Company elected to utilize the quantitative goodwill impairment testing process, as permitted in the accounting guidance, by comparing the estimated fair value of the Company's reporting units to their carrying values.
 If the fair value of the reporting unit exceeds its carrying value, no impairment exists.

 Goodwill impairment testing requires judgment, including the identification of reporting units, assigning assets and liabilities to reporting units and determining the fair value of each reporting unit.
-Significant judgments required to estimate the fair value of reporting units include estimating future discounted cash flows, determining appropriate discount rates and other assumptions, including assumptions about secular economic and market conditions, such as the potential continuing effects of the COVID-19 pandemic, impacts to the supply chain and higher inflation.
-We use internal discounted cash flow models to estimate fair value.
+Significant judgments required to estimate the fair value of reporting units include estimating future cash flows, determining appropriate discount rates and other assumptions, including assumptions about secular economic and market conditions.
+The Company uses internal discounted cash flow models to estimate fair value.
 These cash flow estimates are derived from historical experience, third party end market data, and future long-term business plans and include assumptions on future sales growth, gross margin, operating margin, terminal growth rate, and the application of an appropriate discount rate.
-Changes in these estimates and assumptions could affect the determination of fair value and/or goodwill impairment for each reporting unit.
-The Company believes that its estimated aggregate fair value of its reporting units is reasonable when compared to the Company's market capitalization on the valuation
+Significant changes in these estimates and assumptions could materially affect the determination of fair value and/or goodwill impairment for each reporting unit.
+The Company believes that its estimated aggregate fair value of its reporting units is reasonable when compared to the Company's market capitalization on the valuation date.